 The AAT is designed to deliver the first two years of teacher education curriculum leading to licensure.
 Successful completion of the AAT degree provides efficient transition into teacher education programs leading to teacher licensure.
-Students must pass the CAAP exam and the Praxis I prior to graduation.
+Students must pass Praxis I prior to graduation.